nintervik/2D-Particle-System/docs/README.md

 This particle system is quite cool but there's a lot of room for improvement.
 Here's a few examples of what can still be done:
 - **Subemitters**: create a system within a system.
 An emitter that spawn other emitters that spawn other emitters and so on.
 We could     use this for fireworks for examples.
+- **Vortex system**: create an emitter that instead of spawining particles generate moving vortices that result in moving turbulences.
 - **Multi emitters**: create emitters that spawn different type of particles so if we have an explosion this emitter would spawn fire     first, a wave and the smoke.
 - **Shapes**: instead of limiting emitters to have a single position point they could have shapes to simulate for example a ring of       fire.
 - **Animations**: instead of rendering a single texture for each particle we could render an animation in loop to simulate more complex   effects.